-The Conditions of the Bonds contain provisions which may permit their modification without the consent of all relevant Bondholders and confer certain discretions on the relevant Trustee which may be exercised without the consent of the relevant Bondholders and without regard to the individual interests of particular Bondholders
+The Conditions of the New Bonds contain provisions which may permit their modification without the consent of all Bondholders and confer certain discretions on the Trustee which may be exercised without the consent of the Bondholders and without regard to the individual interests of particular Bondholders

-The Conditions of the Bonds contain provisions for calling meetings of the relevant Bondholders and without regard to the interests of particular Bondholders to consider matters affecting their interests generally.
-These provisions permit defined majorities to bind all relevant Bondholders including Bondholders who did not attend and vote at the relevant meeting and Bondholders who voted in a manner contrary to the majority.
+The Conditions of the New Bonds contain provisions for calling meetings (including via an audio or video conference call) of the Bondholders and without regard to the interests of particular Bondholders to consider matters affecting their interests generally, or to pass resolutions in writing or through the use of electronic consents.
+These provisions permit defined majorities to bind all Bondholders including Bondholders who did not attend and vote at the relevant meeting or, as the case may be, did not sign the written resolution or give their consent electronically, and including those Bondholders who voted in a manner contrary to the majority.

-The conditions of the Bonds also provide that the Trustee may, without the consent of the relevant Bondholders, (i) agree to any modification of, or to the waiver or authorisation of any breach or proposed breach of, any of the Bullet Conditions or the Amortising Conditions (as the case may be); and (ii) determine without the consent of the relevant Bondholders that any Event of Default or Potential Event of Default shall not be treated as such in the circumstances described in Bullet Condition 14 or Amortising Condition 14 (as the case may be).
+The conditions of the New Bonds also provide that the Trustee may, without the consent of the Bondholders, (i) agree to any modification of, or to the waiver or authorisation of any breach or proposed breach of, any of the Conditions; and (ii) determine without the consent of the Bondholders that any Event of Default or Potential Event of Default shall not be treated as such in the circumstances described in Condition 14.